-Mirko Sever is the Director of Outreach – California for Nature’s Classroom Institute.
-Mirko will be leading the sales, marketing, and development of the EE program in California.
+Mirko Sever is the Director of Outreach – Texas for Nature’s Classroom Institute.
+Mirko will be leading the sales, marketing, and development of the EE program in Texas.
 Mirko grew up in a Serbian family and received a Master’s degree in Accounting and Finance from University of Wisconsin – Milwaukee.
 In his free time Mirko works with a number of nonprofits and volunteers with a local hospice organization visiting patients.
-Mirko is excited to take on the adventure and expand NCI’s teachings and values to students in California.
+Mirko is excited to take on the adventure and expand NCI’s teachings and values to students in Texas.

 Before joining the NCI team as an environmental educator, Cristina researched the marine environment and graduated from Western Washington University with a Master’s in marine and estuarine science.
 Throughout her academic career she combined her research interests with youth education and outreach opportunities.
 Why?
 Because to her, science education outside of the lab is just as important as inside the lab.
 She is an adventurer at heart and is always ready to go outdoors.